neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 directory below the ``Web`` folder.
 Let's take a look at the directory layout of the *Blog* package:

-.. table:: Directory structure of a FLOW3 package
+.. table:: Directory structure of a TYPO3 Flow package

 	======================	============================================================
 	Directory				Description